 If you have diabetes, the threat of amputation looms large, for good reason — per day, approximately 230 Americans, with diabetes, undergo an amputation.
 At Sacramento Foot and Ankle Center, the podiatrists work with the University of California, San Francisco, Center for Limb Preservation to prevent amputation using a multi-disciplinary approach to diabetic wound care.
-If you’d like to learn more about amputation prevention, call the Carmichael or Sacramento, California, office.
+If you’d like to learn more about amputation prevention, call the Davis, Carmichael and Sacramento, California, office.
 You can also request an appointment using the online scheduling tool.

 Diabetes is a systemic and chronic disease that affects how your body regulates the levels of glucose in your system, which can lead to neuropathy, or nerve damage, and peripheral artery disease (PAD).

 The significance of these two developments is twofold.
 To start, PAD is felt most acutely in your lower extremities, where your blood has to fight both distance and gravity to circulate properly.
 This means that your feet and lower limbs may not be getting the oxygen and nutrient-rich blood they need, which is especially important for healing.

 The second part of the equation is the nerve damage.
 Because of your compromised circulation, your peripheral nerves can become damaged, leaving you less able to notice when you have a problem in your feet or lower legs.

 Between the nerve damage and the lack of circulation to your lower extremities, any wound, no matter how small, may not heal properly, leaving you susceptible to infection and, in severe cases, gangrene, which typically requires amputation.

 The moment you notice an open wound on your feet or lower limbs, it’s imperative that you seek medical care at Sacramento Foot and Ankle Center immediately.
 During your visit, your podiatrist spends a considerable amount of time determining the cause of the wound so that they can come up with the best treatment plan.